 Students will progress in their clinical skills, particularly in respect to animal handling, laboratory procedures and nursing care.
 They will be introduced to the concepts of radiology (X-ray) and pharmacology, as well as inventory management and the legalities of prescription medications.
-Students will learn surgical assisting, surgical instrument identification and preparation, as well as care of the surgical patient.
-Students will function as groomers, receptionists and veterinary assistants within the Veterinary Science Training Center & Community Clinic.
-Classroom work involves serious review and practice of care skills, which are applied in clinical settings.
-Students may be offered the opportunity to apprentice in a co-op or affiliated setting.
+Students will learn surgical and anesthesia assisting, surgical instrument identification and preparation, as well as care of the surgical patient.
+Within the Veterinary Science Training Center & Community Clinic, students will function as receptionists and veterinary assistants.
+Classroom work will involve serious reviews of clinical care skills, vaccination and wellness protocols, and common small animal diseases.
+Students may be offered the opportunity to apprentice in a co-op, externship, or affiliated setting.

-VVS4 Veterinary Science Level IV (full day, A Week, full year), 4.5 credits
+VVS4 Veterinary Science Level IV (full day, A Week, full year), 4.5 credits grooming salon.

-Students will continue to learn and apply the topics covered in the previous years.
 Students may be able to qualify for co-operative education opportunities, affiliations or externships at clinical settings.
 Students will be offered the opportunity to continue at the Veterinary Science Training Center & Community Clinic to progress their clinical skills.